 Conquer Vendor Compliance with Beyond Warehousing

 Beyond Warehousing is a full-service 3PL partner that makes vendor compliance a top priority.
 Our team has built and continues to add retailers to an internal wiki that organizes relevant requirements for our clients along with simplified SOPs and step-by-step instructions.
-We currently distribute to over 70 retail trading partners including Walmart, Target, Amazon, Menards, and others.
-Beyond Warehousing has 500,000+ square feet of warehouse space at multiple locations throughout the Kansas City Metro with advantages including proximity to the rail, access to a heavy haul corridor, and fast transit times.
-To learn more about how Beyond Warehousing can optimize your distribution and overall supply chain strategy, contact our team today.
+We currently distribute to over 120 retail trading partners including Walmart, Target, Amazon, Menards, and others.
+Beyond Warehousing has 600,000+ square feet of warehouse space at multiple locations throughout the Kansas City Metro with advantages including proximity to the rail, access to an overweight corridor, and fast transit times.
+To learn more about how Beyond Warehousing can optimize your distribution and retail fulfillment, contact our team today.